The-Marcy-Lab-School/express-lab-to_do_list_in_memory/README.md

 Unlike completion, which just renders a crossed out `To Do`, `DELETE /api/to-dos/2` would *totally* remove the `To Do` item from our list.

 # Bonus: Get a single `To Do`
 If you have perfect test completions, try adding one more route.
-There won't be a frontend GUI for it, but try adding a `GET /api/to-dos/:id` route.
+There won't be a frontend GUI for it, but try making a `GET /api/to-dos/:id` route.
 It should return a `To Do`, or return a `404`.